S-Ashcroft/S-Ashcroft.github.io/aboutus.md

 **Bradley Kennedy**
 _BSc(Hons) MSc(Dist) MBPsS_

 Brad holds an Undergraduate degree in Psychology with Neuropsychology (BSc with Honours).
 Additionally, he has a master’s degree in Neuroimaging (MSc Distinction) which achieved the highest grade in his year.
+Brad is a graduate member of the British Psychological Society and is also a member of the Experimental Psychology Research group within the School of Psychology, University of Chester.

 Brad is now working on a PhD, studying the social and cognitive aspects of intentionality.
 Brad has taught at higher education level since 2015 and in his spare time volunteers as a flying instructor at a gliding school.
 For more information and lists of published material, visit [bradleykennedy.co.uk](https://www.bradleykennedy.co.uk)